Updated: July 1, 2014

 - Oversee an evaluation of the performance of the Company's executive officers and approve the annual compensation, including salary and incentive compensation, for the executive officers.

-- Review and approve compensation arrangements for new executive officers and termination arrangements for executive officers.
+- Review and approve compensation arrangements for new executive officers and retention and termination arrangements for executive officers.

 - Development and Succession Planning.
 Review and discuss with the CEO and report to the Board plans for executive officer development and corporate succession plans for the CEO and other executive officers, as described under “Development and Succession Planning” in the Microsoft Corporation Corporate Governance Guidelines.